codess-aus/DP-100/Optimize.md

 **PCA** ensure linear dimensionality reduction.
 It uses singular value decompositions of the data and reduces the dimensional space.

 **StandardScaleWrapper** ensures that the features are standardized by altering the dataset, removing the mean, and scaling to unit variance.

+**RandomParameterSampling** object and specify a parameter_space dictionary.
+The random parameter sampling method allows you to define a parameter search space and Azure Machine Learning will randomly choose hyperparameters from within this space.
+Random parameter sampling supports early termination.

+Hyperparameters are used to control the training process for machine learning models, and these parameters can have a significant impact on how a trained model performs.
+Azure Machine Learning includes a hyperparameter tuning service which supports three parameter sampling methods, and the method selected determines whether early termination is supported.

+**BanditPolicy** object.
+A BanditPolicy object allows you to create an early termination policy which will terminate training jobs that are not likely to result in an accurate machine learning model.
+As part of a BanditPolicy configuration, you can specify how frequently jobs are evaluated and the amount of slack between the best performing job and the job being evaluated.
+This can greatly reduce training job runtimes and conserve compute resources.

+**Bayesian sampling**method selects hyperparameters based on the performance of previous runs.
+The Bayesian sampling method does not support early termination.

+You can allow other users to run the pipeline using custom inputs by publishing the pipeline.
+To do this, you must first create a pipeline parameter using the **PipelineParameter** class, which allows to specify the default value of the pipeline parameter.